Antimagic square

 An antimagic square of order n is an arrangement of the numbers 1 to n2 in a square, such that the sums of the n rows, the n columns and the two diagonals form a sequence of 2n + 2 consecutive integers.
 The smallest antimagic squares have order 4.
 Antimagic squares contrast with magic squares, where each row, column, and diagonal sum must have the same value.

 Examples

 Order 4 antimagic squares

 In both of these antimagic squares of order 4, the rows, columns and diagonals sum to ten different numbers in the range 29–38.

 Order 5 antimagic squares

 In the antimagic square of order 5 on the left, the rows, columns and diagonals sum up to numbers between 60 and 71.
 In the antimagic square on the right, the rows, columns and diagonals add up to numbers in the range 59–70.

-Open problems

-The following questions about antimagic squares have not been solved.